Get a property report and suburb profile for any property in Gymea Bay

 • Is it expensive to live in Gymea Bay?

-Living in Gymea Bay can be quite expensive, especially when considering the current property market.
-The median house price in Gymea Bay is approximately $1,902,000, which is significantly high.
-Renting is also on the pricier side, with the average rent for houses over the last year being around $1,150 per week.
-This means that a substantial portion of income would need to be allocated towards housing costs, whether buying or renting.
+Living in Gymea Bay can be quite expensive, especially when it comes to housing costs.
+The current median house price is a steep $2,227,500, which is significantly higher than many other suburbs in the area.
+Renting isn't much cheaper either, with the average rent for houses over the last year sitting at $1,295 per week.
+This can take a substantial chunk out of your weekly income.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.